-Using counting, sound or a rhythm can often help – so you may like to try some of the ideas below:
+Using counting, sound or a rhythm can often help, for example:

-- Walk on the spot to keep the stepping rhythm going, when you stop to open a door, for example.
+- Walk on the spot to keep the stepping rhythm going, such as when you stop to open a door.

-- Decide after freezing and pausing which foot you are going to step with first, then step forward after saying something like ‘one, two, three, step’ or ‘ready, steady, go’.
+- Decide after freezing and pausing which foot you’re going to step with first, then step forward after saying something like ‘1, 2, 3, step’ or ‘ready, steady, go’.
 You can say this out loud or silently to yourself.
 If you have someone with you when you freeze, they could say this for you.

-- If freezing is a frequent problem, you could download music on to an MP3 player, so you can listen to it as you walk, to help prevent freezing.
+- If freezing is a frequent problem, you could download music onto your smartphone, so you can listen to it as you walk, to help prevent freezing.